wp-plugins/modal-portfolio/readme.txt

 The extension should receive several graphic themes or even the ability to edit the CSS via options.
 It is also envisaged to provide several types of modal and optimize better responsive web design (which is simple here).

 == Changelog ==

+= Version 1.2.3 (12/05/2015) =
+- Correction du bug de hauteur des images avec le plugin imagesLoaded (fix a problem with the height of the images with the jQuery plugin imagesLoaded)
+- Optimisation du chargement des images (better loading for the thumbnails)

 = Version 1.2.2 (09/05/2015) =
 - Ajout de jQuery Core Effects et Easing qui avaient &eacute;t&eacute; oubli&eacute;s (Adding jQuery Core effects)